Does your opt-in landing page suck?

 Let’s take a look at a couple of landing pages and break down some of the good and bad in each of them.

 In today’s internet, 50%+ of the total traffic is mobile so it is very important that your landing page be mobile optimized and that is one factor we’ll examine with these landing pages.
-If you need something to create good conversion focused, mobile-optimized landing pages then take a look at our Thrive/Autoresponder package.
+If you need something to create good conversion-focused, mobile-optimized landing pages then take a look at our Autoresponder/CRM package.

 The first landing page I’ll review is what I would consider pretty bad overall.
 Take a look at it, the desktop version is on the left and the mobile version is on the right: